What is the Harvard Votes Challenge?

 Whenever you have moved address you should register or update your registration.
 Deadlines for voter registration in advance of elections vary by state.
 You can find specific state deadlines here.

-No, you can register in the state that you consider your permanent address/residence.
+Register in the state that you consider your permanent address/residence.

 I am registered to vote in my home state and will be in Massachusetts for the election, what should I do?